manunag/Test-project-for-F22-labs-Python-/DESCRIPTION.md

 2. Number of characters that are correct and in the correct place.

 Number of total guesses = 20

+There are two files,
-The characters in the String are not Repeated
+ 1) f22labs_No_Repetition.py  - The characters in the guessed word are "not repeated"
+ 2) f22labs_With_Repetition.py - The Characters in the guessed word are "repeated"